fotoetienne/cv/index.md

 #### Tennessee Valley Authority, Chattanooga, TN \[2005]
 **Electrical Engineering Intern**

- - In charge of unit 4 recorder replacement as-built drawing project for Widows Creek Fossil Plant in Alabama.
+ - In charge of unit 4 recorder replacement as-built drawing project for Widows Creek Fossil Plant.
  - Designed database for storage of transformer tap settings.
- - Assisted engineers in the fossil electrical engineering department with various projects.

 ## Skills ##
 A true "Full Stack" Developer, from graphics to hardware.